borthdayzz/ngl-spammer/README.md

 ## Features

-- **Block Bypass**: Our spammer can still send messages even if you've been blocked.
+- **Block Bypass**: Our spammer can still send messages even if your UUID and UserAgent has been blocked.
+- **Word Bypass**: Our spammer can bypass your messages even though your messages have been blocked or blacklisted.
 - **Customizable Templates**: You can make your own message templates.
 - **Personalization**: Make your messages feel more personal by adding things like names.